byarmis/docker-octoprint/README.md

 ```
 git clone https://github.com/byarmis/docker-octoprint.git && cd docker-octoprint

-docker-compose up --detach
+docker-compose up
 ```

 You can then go to `http://localhost:5000` to view the status and the stream.

-You can display the logs using `docker-compose logs -f`.
+If you instead start Octoprint by running `docker-compose up --detach`, you can display the logs using `docker-compose logs -f`.

 To stop the running containers, run `docker-compose down`.
 This can be verified by running `docker ps`.